Updated December 2022

 Job Outlook for Helpdesk Computer Support Specialists

-Just like computer network technicians, helpdesk support specialists get 3/3 stars for demand all across Quebec.
+Just like computer network technicians, helpdesk support specialists get four out of five stars for demand in Montreal.

-The Job Bank employment forecast for this profession is very positive, with steady growth predicted over the next several years.
+The Job Bank employment forecast for this profession is very positive, with steady growth predicted over the next few years.

 Some positions will become available due to retirements, but it's our growing dependence on computer systems and networks that is creating new jobs for support specialists.